funfair-tech/fun-wallet-docs/docs/guide/web-sdk/sdk-methods/eth.md

-# SDK Methods Eth
+# SDK Methods ETH

-## Ethereum address
+## Ethereum Address

-Returns the authenticated users Ethereum address.
+Returns the authenticated user's Ethereum address.
 If they're not authenticated it will return `null`.

 ```ts
 address(): Promise<string | null>